Guards! Guards!: Plot

 The Patrician is reinstated as ruler of Ankh-Morpork, and offers the Watch anything they want as a reward.
 They ask only for a modest pay raise, a new tea kettle, and a dartboard.
-However, the Watch House at Treacle Mine Road was destroyed by the dragon.
-Lady Ramkin donates her childhood home at Pseudopolis Yard as the new Watch House.
+However, since the Watch's original station house was destroyed by the dragon, Lady Ramkin donates her childhood home at Pseudopolis Yard to serve as the new one.
+She also proposes marriage to Vimes, who, much to his own surprise, accepts.